zach82/FedDGL/README.md

 }
 ```
 ## Acknowledgements
+Special thanks to **[Likun Li](https://github.com/SpriteColor)** for developing and implementing the program used in this research.
+His dedication and hard work were essential to the success of this project.
-We built our project based on the foundational work found in
+We built our project based on the foundational work found.